 —Elizabeth F. Thompson, American University, author of Colonial Citizens: Republican Rights, Paternal Privilege, and Gender in French Syria and Lebanon

-“With eloquent prose, expansive research, and probing analysis Stacy Fahrenthold forces us to rethink the rise of nationalism in the Middle East beyond parochial boundaries and to understand the central role the diaspora played in shaping its ideas and institutions.
+“With eloquent prose, expansive research, and probing analysis Stacy Fahrenthold forces us to rethink the rise of nationalism in the Middle East beyond parochial boundaries and to understand the central role the diaspora played in shaping its institutions.
 With this work, Fahrenthold establishes herself as a promising scholar in the field of migration studies.”

 —Akram Khater, Moise A. Khayrallah Center for Lebanese Diaspora Studies, North Carolina State University, author of Inventing Home: Emigration, Gender, and the Middle Class in Lebanon